 Maya Sardesai, M.D., M.Ed.

-Dr. Maya Sardesai, MD, MEd. joined the University of Washington faculty in 2010.
-She has advanced training in Laryngology and Facial Plastic Surgery and additional clinical interests in facial trauma, surgical treatment of obstructive sleep apnea, and nasal/sinus surgery.
-Sites of practice include Harborview Medical Center, Eastside Specialties Clinic (associated with the University of Washington Medical Center), and the VA Hospital of Puget Sound.
+Maya Sardesai, M.D., M.Ed., joined the University of Washington faculty in 2010.
+She has advanced training in laryngology and facial plastic surgery and additional clinical interests in facial trauma, surgical treatment of obstructive sleep apnea, and nasal/sinus surgery.
+Sites of practice include Harborview Medical Center, UW Medical Center Eastside Specialty Center, and the VA Hospital of Puget Sound.

 Other Training: Facial Plastic and Reconstructive Surgery, University of Toronto, 2008